deMD/UmbracoContentApi/README.md

 #### Compatibility
 - The Umbraco Content Api 2.0.10 works with Umbraco 8.1.3+
 - The Umbraco Content Api 3.0.0+ works with Umbraco 8.7.0+
+- The Umbraco Content Api 4.0.0+ works with Umbraco 8.14.0+

 #### Basic Usage:
 1. Download the package from [NuGet](https://www.nuget.org/packages/UmbracoContentApi.Core/)